roytang/blog/content/post/2002/08/they-don39t-know-what-they39re-missing.md

   * Web Development.
 I know HTML and various scripting languages, can use Macromedia Dreamweaver and Flash, what can't I do?
 The problem comes up again: I know it all in theory, but lack the experience.
 It's not like I'm churning out webpages at a dime a

     dozen, and most places looking for web developers ask for some level of experience.
 Curses.
   * Write.
 Or at least I like to think I can.
-But it doesn't sound very profitable to be writing for a living&#8230;
+But it doesn't sound very profitable to be writing for a living...

 Sigh, that's it.
 Pretty sad, huh?
 The main problem seems to be most of what I can do is self-taught and relies on my raw talent instead of actual experience.
 What is it with the world?
 Why can't they just recognize my genius and overlook my lack of experience?
 I learn impossibly fast anyway, anything I don't know I can pick up quickly.
 Argh.

 Oh well, at least now I feel better, having put my thoughts into words.
 This journal thing is probably really healthy for me.
 I get to whine without burdening anyone with my problems.

 There's still some hope, at least.
 Sir Louie, the ECE guy Tito Ferry set me up with, said he'd ask around, although he did recommend I learn a few more skills by taking some short courses at APC, an IT school near SM North.
 I'm a bit hesistant about that though &#8212; short courses will undoubtedly cost money, and I don't want to bother my parents about cash any more than I have to.
-It's bad enough I can't help them make ends meet&#8230;
+It's bad enough I can't help them make ends meet...

 Anything else?
 Lately we've been watching Excel Saga (ridiculosuly funny!
 Pedro!!!) and Scryed.
 AXN is showing two new anime series: Ayashi no Ceres and Gensomaden Saiyuki.
 And they brought back Monday night anime, so more anime all around.
 Oh yeah, the A/V cable for our PSX is apparently busted.
 Which probably explains why I got rather pissed off today.
 Just when I was gonna get adult Rei back into the party!
 Without the PSX to distract me, I had no choice but to face my real-world problems